jvos415/Framed/README.md

 # Welcome to FRAMED!

-Using the FRAMED app, you can scroll the roll of photos to your heart's content, add images that you want to share with the world and comments on images in the roll.
+Using the FRAMED app, you can scroll the roll of photos to your heart's content, add images that you want to share with the world and comment on any image in the roll.
+Additionally, users have the ability to create albums to store photos that they themselves posts for quck and easy access.
 Find inspiration, enjoy the beauty of world and share some of your best work!

 The FRAMED app welcomes photographers of all different skill levels to share their snapshots of the world through a lense.
 Get out there in the world and show us what an image can look like!
 Report back and post your image ;)